Helpful Gardening Tips

-The Blue Cohosh plant grows primarily in the eastern region of the United States mostly in the hardwood forest areas.
+The Blue Cohosh plant grows primarily in the eastern region of the United States, mostly in the hardwood forest areas.
 It is usually found growing in fertile soil.
 The plant seems to thrive most heartily in hillside areas and coves.
-The plant also seems to strive in shaded areas where direct sunlight does not hit it.
+Cohosh Plants also seems to strive in shaded areas where direct sunlight does not hit it.
 The cohosh plant was used for women's health issues for many years.
 Some say that it was first discovered by Native Americans who used in for contraception, then passed on their knowledge of the plant to early Pilgrims that colonized early America.
-Cohosh is no longer recommended for contraception because it does not effectively prevent conception though.
-A fetus can still begin to develop, but the chances of miscarrying it increase.
-However, the plant can be used for women who are pregnant in some other ways though.
+Cohosh is no longer recommended for contraception because it does not effectively prevent conception, though.
+A fetus can still begin to develop, but the chances of miscarrying it increases.
+However, the plant can be used for women who are pregnant in some other ways, though.

-The way that cohosh is used depends on its variety.
-One type is called black cohosh, and the other is called blue cohosh.
+One type is called black Cohosh, and the other is called blue Cohosh.
 Though they are two separate species, they work in conjunction with each other very well.
 Some herbalists also combine them with penny-royal, which is a highly aromatic mint.
 Blue cohosh is an herb best suited to women who have not yet reached menopause.
 It tones the uterus and eases menstrual cramps.
-It is also useful for endometriosis and cervical dysplasia that affect the ability of a woman to conceive a child.
-Black cohosh acts similarly to estrogen supplements, so doctors recommend it for women who are struggling with the symptoms of menopause.
+It is also useful for endometriosis and cervical dysplasia that affects the ability of a woman to conceive a child.
+Black Cohosh acts similarly to estrogen supplements, so doctors recommend it for women who are struggling with the symptoms of menopause.
 It alleviates hot flashes and mood swings very efficiently.
-Sometimes, both kinds of cohosh are used simultaneously in the last week of pregnancy to strengthen the uterus, so giving birth to the baby will be less painful.
+Sometimes, both kinds of Cohosh are used simultaneously in the last week of pregnancy to strengthen the uterus, so giving birth to the baby will be less painful.
 With any herbal remedy, caution should be used when combining them with other types of herbs or medications.
 Cohosh should not be taken if a woman is already using prescription strength estrogen supplements because it could increase the estrogen in the body too much.
-Also, cohosh should not be taken if a woman is breastfeeding because it could affect her supply of milk.
+Also, Cohosh should not be taken if a woman is breastfeeding because it could affect her supply of milk.
 It is also not recommended for a woman who has not reached at least 40 weeks of pregnancy because it could cause premature labor.

 One high point is that Cohosh is an insect repellent, insects find the odor not very accommodating and do not linger.
 The Spring Azure butterfly, however, sees the flowers as a source of nectar and who doesn't like watching beautiful butterflies?
-With its dark foliage and white candle flowers that bellow in the breeze it goes excellent against a darker background and is very easy to maintain.
+With its dark foliage and white candle flowers that bellow in the breeze, it goes excellent against a more colored background and is very easy to maintain.
 Cohosh Plants